skirino/slides/slides/raft_fleet/slides.md

 ### Motivation

 - Even armed with abstractions provided by Erlang and Elixir, it's still hard to manipulate just a single "state" within a cluster
-    - Actually we want multiple instances of such "state"s
+    - And actually we want multiple instances of such "state"s
 - That's because we need to
-    - replicate data to multiple nodes for high availability
+    - replicate data within multiple nodes for high availability
     - determine leader from replicas to serialize client requests
     - migrate a process from a node to another node (while processing client requests) for operational reasons
     - load-balance tasks (processes) withing nodes